jcapo96/nltf-luke/README.md

 - **Outlier Detection**: Adding methods to detect and flag potential outliers in the data, ensuring that plots and statistical distributions are not biased by anomalous points.

+- **Reference Materials**: Test results must be compared to reference materials, specifically stainless steel and G10.
+The report will include data from these reference materials, and key observables will be derived from these comparisons.
+Conclusions will be extracted based on how the sample's performance relates to the reference materials, providing context and supporting the interpretation of results.